 After using IUL as part of retirement portfolios, we have found that it dramatically reduces the sequence return risk.

 Investors can turn to their IUL policy to start taking withdrawals as income.

 Because your IUL hasn't suffered any stock market losses.

 It means investors can wait for their investment portfolios to recover their losses.
 When the markets have rebounded, income can start to flow again.

-Invest in an indexed universal life policy and you'll never lose money when stock markets drop.
+For those wondering 'who should buy IUL insurance?', consider this: by investing in an indexed universal life policy, you're guaranteed never to lose money when stock markets drop.

 That's worth repeating and in bold,